-Editor's note: It is FFS whether a PLMN validity condition should be included in the URSP rule (e.g. in the RSD) or should the PLMN ID indication at the PSI level be used to identify for which PLMN the rule apply.

 The PCF of the HPLMN when it sends such URSP update to a UE, needs, as for Rel-17, to ensure that the DNN, S-NSSAI provided in the URSP rules sent to the UE is allowed in UDM subscription even when the UE is roaming in that VPLMN.

-NOTE 1: This solution could also apply in FS_EDGE_Ph2.
+NOTE 2: This solution could also apply in FS_EDGE_Ph2.